Tensor structures in the theory of modulus presheaves with transfers: Introduction

 {\bf Acknowledgment.} Part of this work was done while the first author was a visiting professor at the TU M{\"u}nchen.
 He thanks Eva Viehmann for the invitation and the support.
 The project started when the third author was visiting Freie Universit\"at Berlin.
 He thanks their hospitality and support.

 Many of the results in \S \ref{sec:prod-modpair} and \S \ref{sec:mono-str} are obtained in the collaboration of the third author with Bruno Kahn and Shuji Saito.
 He would like to acknowledge special thanks to them.
+The authors thank the referee for his/her careful reading and valuable comments.